 I faced the platform of death bathroom scale this morning for the first time in a year.
 I walked in there with great intentions of being happy despite the results that flashed in front of my eyes.
 In the words of someone very intelligent who likely weighs in at 110 pounds and looks like a Barbie doll, “Intentions are like loads of dirty laundry…We all have ’em and some of them really stink!”
 The red LED on my scale flashed a number so high that I instantly bawled like a baby and threw cotton balls at myself in the mirror.
 It was one of those times that I bet my mirror was grateful there were no sharp or heavy objects within my reach.

-I created this recipe this morning, while trying to figure out how to simultaneously fulfill my hunger and craving for something sweet.
+I created this banana walnut oatmeal this morning, while trying to figure out how to simultaneously satisfy my hunger and craving for something sweet.

 I’ve professed my love for Nutella many times on this blog.
 It’s a creamy nut butter that’s made with hazelnuts and cocoa powder.
 Pure love and pure genius on the part of the Ferrero Company.
 I can’t think of a better treat to add to a bowl of healthy oatmeal.
 It added a creamy richness and a bit of sweetness that made me feel that I was truly indulging.
 What’s better than that is the fact that it really didn’t result in being overly caloric as I thought it might be.
 I was pleasantly surprised!
 Please try this and let me know what you think of it!
 Here’s to yummi eating!